VedantR3907/Virtual-Painting-with-hands-recognizition/README.md

 # Virtual Painting

-This project allows you to create virtual paintinsg using a computer vision-based systems.
+This project allows you to create virtual paintinsg using a computer vision-based system.

 ## Image